 Capital One also has a number of store branded credit cards, which can only be used at specific retailers.
 The interest rates for these Capital One store cards range from a low of 15.49% - 27.24% (V) on the Cabela's Credit Card to a high of 27.24% (V) on the Maurices Credit Card.

 Your Capital One credit card interest rate will be clearly indicated on your monthly statement.
 Keep in mind that there’s also a separate interest rate for cash advances.
 And there’s a penalty rate for missing payments.
 Expect both of these rates to be equal to or higher than the regular interest rate.

-Once you’re connected to a representative who can negotiate your interest rate, state your reason for seeking a reduced APR and ask about the hardship program if you think you may qualify.
-Otherwise, if you’re suddenly having trouble making your payments, you could mention your past stellar credit history, if applicable.
-Or, you might want to note your loyalty to the company if you’ve had their card for a long time.
-Speak politely, but be persistent when you negotiate.
+Calling customer service.
+Once you’re connected to a representative who can negotiate your interest rate, state your reason for seeking a reduced APR.
+If you’re suddenly having trouble making your payments, you could mention your past stellar credit history, if applicable.
+Or you might want to note your loyalty to the company if you’ve had their card for a long time.
+Speak politely but be persistent when you negotiate.

 Given that Capital One is not in the business of reducing interest rates out of charity, you’re unlikely to be successful unless you can somehow show Cap 1 that they’ll get more money from you in the long run with a reduction.
 So it’s good you have options.